Mauricio-Urrego/glasses-for-woocommerce/README.md

 # glasses-for-woocommerce
 Drop-in AI assisted store creation.
 Ever wanted a robot to open an e-commerce shop for you?
 This is what that would look like.

-Image, title, and description creation is thanks to OpenAI's [API](https://openai.com/blog/openai-api).
+Image, title, price, and description creation is thanks to OpenAI's [API](https://openai.com/blog/openai-api).

 Color identification is thanks to the wonderful [algorithm](https://github.com/pixelogik/ColorCube) by Ole Krause-Sparman and my [port](https://github.com/Mauricio-Urrego/colorcube-php) of this algorithm from the original Python to the translated PHP.